PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 "High level calls" are those that start with "popup".
 They are the most basic form of communications with the user.
 They are named after the type of window they create, a pop-up window.
 These windows are meant to be short lived while, either delivering information or collecting it, and then quickly disappearing.

-Think of Popups as your first windows, sorta like your first bicycle.
+Think of Popups as your first windows, sort of like your first bicycle.
 It worked well, but was limited.
 It probably wasn't long before you wanted more features and it seemed too limiting for your newly found sense of adventure.

 When you've reached the point with Popups that you are thinking of filing a GitHub "Enhancement Issue" to get the Popup call extended to include a new feature that you think would be helpful.... not just to you but others is what you had in mind, right?
 For the good of others.

 Well, don't file that enhancement request.
 Instead, it's at THIS time that you should immediately turn to the section entitled "Custom Window API Calls - Your First Window".
 Congratulations, you just graduated and are now an official "GUI Designer".
-Oh, never mind that you only started learning Python 2 weeks ago, you're a real GUI Designer now so buck up and start acting like one.
+Oh, never mind that you only started learning Python 2 weeks ago, you're a real GUI Designer now, so buck up and start acting like one.
 Write a popup function of your own.
 And then, compact that function down to a **single line of code**.
 Yes, these popups can be written in 1 line of code.
 The secret is to use the `close` parameter on your call to `window.read()`

 But, for now, let's stick with these 1-line window calls, the Popups.
 This is the list of popup calls available to you: